vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### In the scope

-- How and where the pipelines are stored
+- How and where the pipelines are defined
-- How vector reads the pipelines and what are the limits of pipelines
+- How vector reads the pipelines and what are the limitations of pipelines
-- What metadata vector adds to the events going through a pipeline
+- How do we monitor pipelines components

 ### Out of scope